 Proponents claim colonic irrigation, or colon hydrotherapy, detoxes the body through removal of waste.
 After the process is complete, your entire colon is empty, so directly following your session, you should have foods that won't irritate your digestive system.

 What It Involves

 Colonic irrigation involves flushing the colon by inserting plastic tubes through the rectum into the colon.
 One tube sends large amounts of water into the colon, while the other tube removes fluid and waste.
 During the session, the colonic hygienist may massage your abdomen to help the process along.

 Recommended Foods Directly After

-Because your colon is empty right after the session, you may not have a bowel movement for a few days after your colonic.
-You should have fiber-rich whole grains like brown rice, millet, quinoa and amaranth, according to Radiance Health Center, a hydrotherapy clinic in Austin, Texas.
-Fiber benefits digestion and helps get your colon moving again.
-Other recommended foods include leafy greens, fresh fruit, fruit juices, vegetables juices, fish, free-range chicken, vegetable soup and bean soup.
+Other healthy foods you may add to your post-colonic diet include leafy greens, fresh fruit, fruit juices, vegetables juices, fish, free-range chicken, vegetable soup and bean soup.
 Miso soup and kefir are also recommended.
 These contain probiotics, beneficial bacteria similar to those that normally populate your colon.

 Foods to Avoid

 Directly after your session, avoid certain foods that may irritate your colon or cause discomfort.
 Beverages to avoid include alcohol, caffeinated coffee, caffeinated tea, dairy drinks and carbonated drinks.
 Other foods that might cause problems are chocolate, foods made with white flour, processed and junk foods, foods with refined sugar, ice cream and dairy foods.

 Colon therapy may cause side effects like abdominal cramps or discomfort.
 It may injure people recovering from bowel surgery or who have inflammatory bowel issues.
 If you have kidney problems, colonic irrigation increases your risk of electrolyte balance.